 The fee billing period is for one-term with a fee invoice being issued to full-time students prior to the start of each term.
-The fee invoice will indicate the billing period, the deposit due date if applicable, the full tuition fees for the program and the balance of fees due date.
+The fee invoice will indicate the billing period, the non-refundable deposit due date, the full tuition fees for the program and the balance of fees due date.

-We encourage you to make your required deposit promptly to secure your spot in the program and to pay your balance of fees by the due date to avoid late fees.
+We encourage you to make your required deposit promptly to secure your seat in the program.

 Students must be prepared to make their deposit from their own resources.
 Financial assistance through the Ontario Student Assistance Program (OSAP) is intended to supplement a student’s financial situation after registration.
 Students must meet all payment and academic requirements to be permitted to register in the current and subsequent term.

 - Online by Visa or MasterCard using Fanshawe’s WebAdvisor make a payment process at WebAdvisor.
 We are unable to accept debit cards.

 - All major financial institutions using online or telephone banking.
 The payee is “Fanshawe College Tuition” and your account number is your seven digit student number.

 - Having difficulties?
 We’re here to help.
 Call us at 519-452-4277.

 If you are being sponsored by an agency you need to present your student fees invoice to your agency and they can email email@example.com authorizing payment of your fees.

 Part-time and overload fees are payable in one payment at the time of registration and prior to the commencement of each course(s) for which the student is enrolled.
 Registration and payments must be received prior to attending.